Department of Residential Life

 Due to fire codes, energy conservation, and creating a safe community for all, there are items that are not permitted on-campus and/or in the Residence Halls.
-If you are in doubt about an item you would like to bring, call the Residential Life Office at 253-535-7200 or refer to the Housing Guide and PLU Student Handbook for a complete list of prohibited items and policies.
+If you are in doubt about an item you would like to bring, call the Residential Life Office at 253-535-7200 or refer to the Housing Guide for a complete list of prohibited items and policies.

 What is standard to all rooms and halls?

 All of the residence halls include the following amenities:

 A. Students residing in traditional residence halls (all halls but South Hall) must sign-up for a meal plan.
 South Hall residents are not required to have a meal plan.
 Meal Plan descriptions and rates can be found here.

 A. The default meal plan for Traditional Housing (excluding South Hall) is Meal Plan B. This plan is designed for the student who eats most of their meals on campus.
 Students can review the PLU Meal Plan options or change their meal plan through the Dining & Culinary Services website.

 A. Traditional age first year students can not request a single room.
 Living in university housing is an integral part of the educational experience at PLU.
 A residential community is an environment that challenges one to live and grow, create meaningful relationships, and to draw connections between the classroom and in life.
 To provide intentional learning environments and a more diverse community Residential Life reserves space within each hall for new students.
 New students are traditionally hand-matched with another new student because their experiences and expectations naturally meet one another.
 This mutuality thus creates a heightened learning and growing environment.